python/cpython/Doc/reference/compound_stmts.rst

 until one is found that matches the exception.
 An expression-less :keyword:`!except` clause, if present, must be last;
 it matches any exception.

+For an :keyword:`!except` clause with an expression, the expression must evaluate to an exception type or a tuple of exception types.
-For an :keyword:`!except` clause with an expression, that expression is evaluated, and the clause matches the exception if the resulting object is "compatible" with the exception.
-An object is compatible with an exception if the object is the class or a :term:`non-virtual base class <abstract base class>` of the exception object, or a tuple containing an item that is the class or a non-virtual base class of the exception object.
+The raised exception matches an :keyword:`!except` clause whose expression evaluates to the class or a :term:`non-virtual base class <abstract base class>` of the exception object, or to a tuple that contains such a class.

 If no :keyword:`!except` clause matches the exception, the search for an exception handler